superfly/docs/reference/postgres.html.md

 ## About Postgres On Fly

-Postgres on Fly is a regular Fly.io app, with an automatic setup process and some extensions to simplify management.
+Postgres on Fly is a regular Fly.io app, with an automated creation process and some extensions to simplify management.
 It relies on building blocks available to all Fly apps, like `flyctl`, volumes, private networking, health checks, logs, metrics, and more.
 The source code is available on [GitHub](https://github.com/fly-apps/postgres-ha) to view and fork.

 ### About **Free** Postgres on Fly